bestesengul/Freshman_Year_Project_House_Price_Prediction/README.md

 # Freshman Year Project - House Price Prediction

-  This software project was written in C by @abalioglu, @skoleli and @bestesengul for our year-end project.
+  This project was written in C by @abalioglu, @skoleli and @bestesengul.

 ## Folders